miamoh/angular100-labs-2020-02-24/Ch04-PassingData/1more-components/README.md

 ## Bonus

-If done before others, create a new from scratch application in your my-angular-course directory related to your own work, or an interest of yours.
+If done before others, create a new from scratch application in the repos directory related to your own work, or an interest of yours.
 Ony use AppComponent to refer to a new component that you create.